How to build and scale a successful B2B marketplace

 To support this complexity, a customizable transaction engine is vital for seizing B2B opportunities.

-Technologically, this requires an integration between a robust backend transaction engine, user-friendly UX, and possibly a payment service provider.
+Technologically, this requires integrating a robust backend transaction engine, a user-friendly UX, and a payment service provider.
 Regulatory compliance for online payments and data protection is essential.

 The transaction process unlocks marketplace potential but poses technical challenges.
 At Sharetribe, we help founders solve these challenges.
 Our marketplace software offers a powerful, fully customizable transaction engine that lets developers build and modify complex transaction flows easily.